 For those opting out of boat insurance coverage, consider the following information from the Florida Fish & Wildlife Conservation Commission (FWC):

 - Florida is No. 1 in the nation for recreational boating accidents.

 - Collisions with fixed objects or other boats are among the primary causes of accidents.

 - Property damage from reportable boat accidents (over $2,000 or resulting in injury or death) totaled $11 million in 2009.

 - There is one boating accident for every 1,020 registered boats, and there are close to 1 million registered boats in the state.

-While the number of total registered vessels has declined by almost 100,000 between 2009 and 2013, the number of reported boat accidents has climbed by nearly 19 percent during that same time.
+While the number of total registered vessels has declined by almost 100,000 in recent years, the number of reported boat accidents has climbed by nearly 19 percent during that same time.

 While the state doesn’t require insurance, boat owners who have not yet paid off the vessel may find insurance is required by the bank before they will extend the loan.

 Most of the time, this insurance has to be purchased separately from homeowner and auto insurance.
 Homeowner coverage may extend to small vessels with a very small engine or no engine.
 However, policies usually won’t cover boats that are $10,000 or $20,000.
 The only time an auto insurance policy would cover a vessel would be when it is being towed behind a vehicle on the roadway.